 - Water: There’s no need for chicken broth when the soup has this much flavor.
 It also helps you reduce the sodium in the soup.

 How to Make Chicken and Root Vegetable Soup

 For this instant pot chicken and root vegetables soup, I like to sauté the onions, whole garlic, and diced pumpkin in a bit of olive oil first.
 This step gives the dish a depth of flavor that isn’t there if you dump everything into the pot and add water.

 Once the onions and whole cloves of garlic become soft and a bit translucent, I add in the pumpkin.
 I buy my pumpkin frozen from Walmart.
 Click here to see what the packaging looks like.
 I steam it in the microwave per the instructions on the packaging first and then I add it to the instant pot.

 If you live in a place where you can’t find pumpkin fresh or frozen you may substitute the pumpkin in this recipe with a cup of diced butternut squash.

 Cooking the Instant Pot Chicken and Root Vegetable Soup

 The next couple of steps are pretty easy.
-Once you've sautéed the onion, garlic and pumpkin for a few minutes add a whole chicken (cut down the breast) breast side down then pile on the root veggies and additional seasoning add 6 to 8 cups of water (depends on the size of your instant pot) and pressure cook for using the poultry setting.
-It is that simple.
+Once you’ve sautéed the onion, garlic, and pumpkin for a few minutes add a whole chicken (cut down the breast) breast side down then pile on the root veggies and additional seasoning add 6 to 8 cups of water (depends on the size of your instant pot) and pressure cook on the poultry setting.
+It is that simple!